abolfazlSadeqi/DotNetCleanArchitectureJwtRedisDistributedCaching/README.md

-Implementing CleanArchitecture authentication and authorization in  Web Api by using Identity and JWT and RedisDistributedCaching in in  Web Api  and Logging with elasticsearch in in  Web Api   and ReportBusinessObjectStimulSoft in Web
+Implementing CleanArchitecture authentication and authorization in  Web Api by using Identity and JWT and RedisDistributedCaching in in  Web Api  and Logging with elasticsearch in  Web Api   and ReportBusinessObjectStimulSoft in Web and HangFire in Web Mvc

 ## Tech Specification: